andrew/ultimate-awesome/README.md

 - [cryosphere-links](https://github.com/awesome-cryosphere/cryosphere-links) - This is a link list with awesome data, models, and tools around the cryosphere.
 - [awesome-hackathon](https://github.com/dribdat/awesome-hackathon) - Platforms, tools, and guides for critical organizers 🌆.
 - [awesome-mlp-mixer](https://github.com/fawazsammani/awesome-mlp-mixer) - Transformers w/o Attention, based fully on MLPs.
+- [awesome-python-ast](https://github.com/gyermolenko/awesome-python-ast) - Python tools, libraries and resources about AST (as in Abstract Syntax Trees).
 - [awesome-omscs](https://github.com/kathgironpe/awesome-omscs) - Awesome Georgia Tech Online Master of Science in Computer Science Guides, Articles and so on!.
 - [awesome-ebooks](https://github.com/LaicZhang/awesome-ebooks) - 收录开源的经典技术书籍 PDF 文件及相关网站，持续更新中.
 - [awesome-frontend](https://github.com/ly2513/awesome-frontend) - 策划的非常棒前端列表库、资源和闪亮的东西。.
-- [awesome-css-art](https://github.com/manzdev/awesome-css-art) - Design with CSS code, without images!.
 - [awesome-bitcoin-sv](https://github.com/monkeylord/awesome-bitcoin-sv) - A curated list of bitcoin services and tools for software developers.
 - [awesome-actions-on-google](https://github.com/ravirupareliya/awesome-actions-on-google) - A collection of useful things regarding Actions on Google.
 - [awesome-ogd-switzerland](https://github.com/rnckp/awesome-ogd-switzerland) - Awesome Open Government Data ressoures related to Switzerland.
 A manually curated list of OGD portals, websites, APIs, tools and other related resources in Switzerland.
 Relevant links to international websites are listed as well.